 Interorganisational Relationships, Network Dynamics, Competition in Inter-organisational Networks, Social Capital

-Prof. Rogan teaches the Corporate Entrepreneurship in the MBA and EMBA programs and selected Executive Education programs include Learning to Lead and Achieving Outstanding Performance.
-She is co-director the INSEAD Social Entrepreneurship programme.
-Prof. Rogan also has written multiple teaching case studies, including two award winning cases, "The transformation of BP" (with S. Ghoshal and L. Gratton) and "Accenture Development Partnerships" (with C. Bode). '
+Professor Rogan teaches the Corporate Entrepreneurship course in the MBA, EMBA and selected Executive Education programmes including Learning to Lead and Achieving Outstanding Performance.
+She is a co-director of the INSEAD Social Entrepreneurship Programme.
+Professor Rogan has written numerous teaching case studies, including two award-winning cases: The transformation of BP (with S. Ghoshal and L. Gratton) and Accenture Development Partnerships (with C. Bode).